14 Best Things to Do in Michigan City IN

-Enjoy a Beach Vacation in Michigan City IN
+Enjoy a Beach Vacation in Michigan City, Indiana

-Lake Michigan is a beauty, and Michigan City IN is one of the best spots to experience a vacation on its shores.
+Lake Michigan is a beauty, and Michigan City, IN, is one of the best spots to spend a vacation on its shores.

-Known for its zoo and botanic gardens, this city has grown in popularity as a beach town hotspot for vacations.
+Known for its zoo and botanic gardens, this city has become a popular beach town hotspot for vacations.

-At only an hour away from Chicago and just south of the Michigan border, this city of 30K in Indiana draws many midwestern tourists to its sandy shores.
+Only an hour from Chicago and just south of the Michigan border, this city of 30K in Indiana draws many Midwestern tourists to its sandy shores.

 Michigan City offers more than a visit to Lake Michigan.
 Plan your next trip with these activities and Michigan City attractions: